Eastern Brown Snake

 It will live in most habitats except rainforest.
 It is particularly prevalent in open grasslands, pastures, and woodlands.
 Eastern Browns have readily adapted to farmed, grazed, and semi-urban environments.
 Because of this, they come in contact with man frequently, and account for most of the recorded snake bites in Australia.

 The Eastern Brown shelters in hollow logs, rock crevices, unused animal burrows, and under rubbish around buildings.
 It is an agile, fast-moving snake, hunting by day and returning to its burrow at night.
-During winter time, it remains in its burrow for up to 4 ½ months.
+During winter, it remains in its burrow for up to 4 ½ months.
 Adult males are always solitary.

 Eastern Brown Snakes eat small vertebrates, mainly mammals, frogs, birds and reptiles such as skinks and geckoes, as well as other snakes.